 Senate Bill No. 2042 (1989), recommended by the 1987-88 interim Job Development Commission, expanded the use of tax increment financing for the development of slum or blighted areas to include financing for the development of unused or underutilized industrial commercial property.
-The bill authorized a city to use tax increment financing to assist a project developer in the development of unused or underutilized industrial commercial property.
+The bill authorized a city to use tax increment financing to assist a project developer in the development of unused or underutilized industrial commercial property pursuant to an agreement between the city and the developer.
 The bill specified the eligible public costs incurred in preparing the property for private development, which would be reimbursable by tax increments.
 The bill required cities to hold a public hearing and notify potential competitors of the prospective industrial or commercial enterprise prior to entering an agreement with a developer of industrial or commercial property to determine whether the agreement would result in unfair competition and would be in the best interest of the city as a whole.
 The bill also precluded a project developer receiving a property tax exemption as an alternative to tax increment financing from receiving a new business incentive under Chapter 40-57.1.